ehultee/ehultee.github.io/_portfolio/glacial_drought.md

 Sloan Coats (University of Hawaii) and Jon Mackay (British Geological Survey)

 ## Publications
-Ultee, L., Coats, S., and Mackay, J. (2021 <i>preprint</i>).
+Ultee, L., Coats, S., and Mackay, J. (2022).
 'Glacial runoff buffers drought through the 21st century.'
-Discussion paper at
+Editor's highlight paper at
-<a href='https://esd.copernicus.org/preprints/esd-2021-94/'>Earth System Dynamics Discussions</a>.
+<a href='https://esd.copernicus.org/articles/13/935/2022/esd-13-935-2022.html'>Earth System Dynamics</a>.

 ## Extensions
 Our first study found considerable inter-model spread.
-We hope to follow up on the structural uncertainty that creates that spread, and perhaps diagnose priority areas for improved land-ice parameterizations in Earth system models.
+We aim to follow up on the structural uncertainty that creates that spread, and diagnose priority areas for improved mountain hydrology parameterizations in Earth system models.

+Our 2022 study also used output from only one glacier model.
+Student Finn Wimberly has produced a global intercomparison of runoff projections from the three globally-capable glacier models, which will inform ongoing refinements to our work.

 What's more, we've assumed that liquid glacial runoff becomes immediately available in the basin.
 It would be great to extend our analysis in more detailed basin-scale studies, accounting for interactions between glaciers, regional hydroclimate, groundwater, and mountain wetlands.